ifwe/open-source-handbook/Legal.md

 ## Terms of Service

 If your project is large enough to warrant its own website, you'll need it to link to a Terms of Service document.
-This doc sets forth the rights and responsibilities of both Tagged and the users with respect to the website.
+This doc sets forth the rights and responsibilities of both if(we) and the users with respect to the website.

 To add a Terms of Service to your project website, simply copy it to your repository from the [Starter Box](./starter_box/TOS.md) then link to that copy from your website.